Skip to main content

 How does this relate to existing cancellation mechanisms like session/cancel?

-The $/cancelRequest mechanism is complementary to feature-specific cancellation:
+The $/cancel_request mechanism is complementary to feature-specific cancellation:

-• $/cancelRequest: Generic cancellation for any JSON-RPC request by ID
+• $/cancel_request: Generic cancellation for any JSON-RPC request by ID

 • session/cancel: Feature-specific cancellation with additional semantics (e.g., cancels entire prompt turn context, triggers specific cleanup logic)